DavideBrex/SpikeFlow/README.md

 ```

-##### Required options

-Based on your reference genome (e.g. mm10, hg38),there are twp required options to set:
+### *Required options*

+When configuring your pipeline based on the chosen reference/endogenous genome (like mm10 or hg38), two essential options need to be set:

 - **effective genome length**: This is required by deeptools to generate the bigWig files.
 The value of this parameter is used by the program to adjust the mappable portion of the genome, ensuring that the read densities represented in the BigWig files accurately reflect the underlying biological reality.
-See [here](https://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html) the possibile values.
+You can find the possible values for this parameter in the deeptools [documentation](https://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html).

-- **chrom sizes**: for an accurate peak calling, please change the chromosome sizes file accordingly.
-The supported genomes chrom sizes are avaialbe under ```resources/chrom_size```
+- **chrom sizes**: To achieve accurate peak calling, it's important to use the correct chromosome sizes file.
+The supported genomes' chromosome sizes are available under ```resources/chrom_size```.  **Make sure to select the file that corresponds to your chosen genome**.

-##### Other (optional) parameters
+### *Other (optional) parameters*

+-  To direct Snakemake to save all outputs in a specific directory, add the desired path in the config file: ```output_path: "path/to/directory"```.

-- In case broad peak calling is set for some samples, please change the effective genome fraction according to this [page]( https://github.com/biocore-ntnu/epic2/blob/master/epic2/effective_sizes/hg38_50.txt).
-In the github page, it is indicated as effective genome size, and you need to know the read length  of your samples in order to set it
+- **Broad Peak Calling:** For samples requiring broad peak calling, adjust the effective genome fraction as per the guidelines on this [page]( https://github.com/biocore-ntnu/epic2/blob/master/epic2/effective_sizes/hg38_50.txt).
+The *'effective genome size'* mentioned on the GitHub page depends on the read length of your samples.

-- It is possible to do not perform trimmign by setting the flag to false
+- **Trimming Option:** Trimming can be skipped by setting the respective flag to false.

-- The p-values for the peak calling can be changed in the config file (narrow: macs2, broad:epic2, or very-broad:edd).
+- **P-Value Adjustment for Peak Calling:** Modify the p-values for peak calling in the config file.
+This applies to different peak calling methods: narrow (macs2), broad (epic2), or very-broad (edd).

-- While merging the peaks from the replicates, size from Chip-R can be adjusted (see [here](https://github.com/rhysnewell/ChIP-R))
+- **Peak Merging from Replicates:** While merging peaks from replicates, the size can be adjusted as described [here](https://github.com/rhysnewell/ChIP-R))

-- The threshold to annotate a peak is set to ±2500 bp around the promoter
+- **Peak Annotation Threshold:** The default setting annotates a peak within ±2500 bp around the promoter region.

-### Run the workflow
+## Run the workflow

-To run the pipline type on the terminal (from within the folder with all the workflow subfolder):
+To run the pipeline, ensure you're in the main **Snakemake working directory**, which contains the subfolders  'workflow', 'resources', 'config', etc. Then, execute the following in the terminal:

 ```
 snakemake --cores all --use-conda